 - Facility rentals, tabling, and other uses of campus spaces by approved non-St Olaf groups.

-When an unscheduled activity conflicts with an event which was previously scheduled for the same time and space, the unscheduled activity shall be allowed to continue in its existing location until it needs to be relocated to allow for the prior scheduled activity or preparations for it.
+When an unscheduled activity conflicts with an event which was previously scheduled for the same time and space, the unscheduled activity shall be allowed to continue in its existing location until it must to be relocated to allow for the prior scheduled activity or preparations for it.

 - Organizers must remove all items and materials at the end of the demonstration.